MECLabTUDA/Lifelong-nnUNet/README.md

 This repository aims to extend the popular [nnUNet](https://github.com/MIC-DKFZ/nnUNet) framework with methods that allow for a safer on-the-wild use.
 This includes functionality for continual learning, out-of-distribution detection and self-supervision.

-Currently, each of these functionalities is found under a specific branch, so please make sure to `checkout` the desired branch before continuing.
-Each branch may, for instance, require setting specific environment variables.
+Currently, each of these functionalities is found under a specific branch, such as the `ood_detection` brach you are currently at.

 The supported nnUNet version is specified in the `requirements.txt` file.
 Please note that, at times, files are replicated from this version and adapted as needed.
 If you wish to use a newer nnUNet version, please make sure that all adapted files are consistent with that version.